 2005 - We equalled a club record of eight consecutive League wins with our 2-0 defeat of Newcastle United, our 250th victory in the Premier League, a sequence that eventually rose to ten.
 Josemi came off the bench late on to make his 35th and final reds appearance, with Michael Owen making his first return to Anfield as an ex-red while Lee Bowyer was sent off for the visitors for the second successive season.
 Steven Gerrard and Peter Crouch were both on target in the first half.
 This was also our eighth consecutive clean sheet in the League, the best run since 1922/23.

-1928 - Gordon Hodgson scored a hat-trick as we trounced Burnley 8-0 at Anfield.
+1928 - Gordon Hodgson scored a hat-trick in his hundredth League game as we trounced Burnley 8-0 at Anfield.
 Jimmy Clark and Dick Edmed both bagged braces with Bill Salisbury netting the other.
-The score could have been far greater as Robert Done missed a penalty, we had three goals dubiously ruled out for offside, hit the crossbar three times and the posts twice each.
+The score could have been far greater as Bob Done missed a penalty, we had three goals dubiously ruled out for offside, hit the crossbar three times and the posts twice each.
 Burnley had beaten us 3-2 at their ground the previous afternoon.

 1969 - We also thumped the Clarets, winning 5-1 at Turf Moor, one of five other occasions we have met them on Boxing Day.
 Ian Ross bagged his first reds goal while Bobby Graham, Chris Lawler, Peter Thompson and Ian Callaghan were all also on target.
 Tommy Lawrence saved a penalty from Burnley’s Brian O’Neil who then followed up to score from the rebound.

-1896 - Keeper Willie Donnelly made his reds bow as we lost 4-1 at Burnley, despite Frank Becton scoring inside five minutes in our first ever Boxing Day fixture.
-Billy Bowes bagged a brace, with Will Toman and Thomas Chambers also on target.
+1896 – Keeper Willie Donnelly made his reds bow as we lost 4-1 at Burnley, despite Frank Becton scoring inside five minutes in our first ever Boxing Day fixture.
+Billy Bowes bagged a hat-trick, the first of his four goals past us, with Will Toman also on target.

 Hosting the Trotters